Skip to content

 The Philippine Polymer Market: Almost Entirely Import-Dependent

-This vacuum — combined with the suspension of the HDPE safeguard duty in September 2025 and the 0% ACFTA tariff on Chinese-origin polymers — has structurally opened the Philippines to China-origin supply in a way that did not exist three years ago.
+JG Summit's shutdown — combined with the suspension of the HDPE safeguard duty in September 2025 and the 0% ACFTA tariff on Chinese-origin polymers — has structurally opened the Philippines to China-origin supply in a way that did not exist two years ago.

 Sector-by-Sector Demand Analysis